 - Provision User Accounts

-- Set up Departments & Call Centers (if needed)
+- Set Up Departments, Call Centers (if necessary)

 - Submit Port Request

-- Enable International Dialing & add Call Credits (if needed)
+- Enable International Dialing & Add Call Credits (if necessary)

 - Conduct User Training

-Keep in mind that through the entire deployment process you should be focused on change management, user communication & user adoption.
+Keep in mind that through the entire deployment process you should be focused on change management, user communication, and user adoption.

 Run Network Testing